hughescr/mcp-proxy-processor/docs/argument-mapping.md

 - Savings: ~12 parameters × 25 tokens + 180 words × 1.3 tokens = ~534 tokens per tool
 - Across 10 tools: ~5,340 tokens saved in context window

+## When to Use Template vs JSONata

+### Use Template Mappings When:
+- Transformations are straightforward (copy, rename, default, constant, omit)
+- Each parameter maps independently
+- No conditional logic needed
+- Easy to understand and maintain

+**Advantages:** Declarative, easy to configure, type-safe, fast

+### Use JSONata When:
+- Need conditional logic based on parameter values
+- Must restructure nested objects
+- Array transformations required
+- Multiple parameters depend on each other
+- String manipulation needed

+**Advantages:** Maximum flexibility, full expression language

+**Rule of thumb:** Start with template mappings.
+Only use JSONata when templates can't express what you need.

 ## Best Practices

-1. **Use template mappings** for simple transformations (90% of cases)
+1. **Prefer template mappings** - simpler, easier to maintain
-2. **Use JSONata** only for complex transformations requiring logic
+2. **Use JSONata sparingly** - only for complex cases that require it
 3. **Keep transformations simple** - complex logic is hard to debug
 4. **Optimize for context window** - fewer parameters = better agent performance
-5. **Document your mappings** - add comments explaining the "why" behind each transformation
-6. **Test your mappings** - use the admin interface to preview transformations
+5. **Test your mappings** - use the admin interface to preview transformations
-7. **Update inputSchema** - when using defaults/omit, modify the agent-facing schema to match
+6. **Update inputSchema** - when using defaults/omit, modify the agent-facing schema to match

 ## Future Enhancements